Reading F.C.: Onwards and upwards (1991–2005)

 The appointment of Mark McGhee as player-manager, shortly after the takeover by John Madejski, in 1991 saw Reading move forward.
 They were crowned champions of the new Division Two in 1994.
 Thirty-five-year-old striker Jimmy Quinn was put in charge of the first team alongside midfielder Mick Gooding and guided Reading to runners-up in the final Division One table – only to be denied automatic promotion because of the streamlining of the Premier League, from 22 teams to 20.
-In 1995, Reading had eased past Tranmere Rovers in the play-off semi-finals and looked to have booked their place in the Premier League only to lose 4-3 against Bolton Wanderers in the final having been 2-0 up and missed a penalty at half-time.
+In 1995, Reading had eased past Tranmere Rovers in the play-off semi-finals and looked to have booked their place in the Premier League only to lose 4–3 against Bolton Wanderers in the final having been 2–0 up and missed a penalty at half-time.
 Quinn and Gooding's contracts were not renewed two years later after Reading had slid into the bottom half of Division One.
 Their successor, Terry Bullivant, lasted less than a season before being sacked in March 1998.
-Reading were relegated back to Division Two at the end of the 1997-98 season.
+Reading were relegated back to Division Two at the end of the 1997–98 season.

 The year 1998 also saw Reading move into the new 24,200 all-seater Madejski Stadium, named after chairman John Madejski.
 Tommy Burns had taken over from Terry Bullivant but lasted just 18 months before being replaced by Alan Pardew, who had previously been reserve team manager before being released.
 The club finished third in 2000–01 qualifying for the play-offs, losing 2–3 in the final against Walsall at the Millennium Stadium in Cardiff.
 Reading returned to Division One for 2002–03 after finishing runners-up in Division Two.
 The following season, they finished fourth in Division One and qualified for the play-offs, where they lost in the semi-final to Wolverhampton Wanderers.
-Alan Pardew moved to West Ham United the following October and was replaced by Steve Coppell.
+Pardew moved to West Ham United the following October and was replaced by Steve Coppell.